tpwres/teczki-polskiego-wrestlingu/content/w/jacob-crane.md

 #### 2021-2022: PTW

 On May 1st, 2021, Crane announced on his Facebook profile that he is [leaving MZW][leaving-mzw].
-At that time he gave no further details, but later on August 13, he was [revealed][crane-reveal] as the newest roster member of the newly created [Prime Time Wrestling](@/o/ptw.md).
-Crane debuted at PTW Underground 2 in January 2022 against [Krampus](@/w/krampus.md).
+At that time he gave no further details, but later on August 13, he was [revealed][crane-reveal] as the newest roster member of the newly created [Prime Time Wrestling](@/o/ptw.md), debuting at their very first event in a rumble match.

 Only a year later, almost to the day, on August 12, 2022, PTW's Facebook account [posted a statement][ptw-20220812], with a graphic featuring the two owners signatures, announcing that Jacob Crane has been released, due to his lack of professional conduct, and "numerous actions harming the organization".